Project-MONAI/tutorials/CONTRIBUTING.md

 ## CI/CD test passing guide

 The testing system uses `papermill` to run the notebooks.
-To verify the tutorial notebook locally, you can `pip install papermill` and then issue the following command with the full path to the notebook file.
+To verify the tutorial notebook locally, you can `pip install jupytext flake8 papermill` and then issue the following command with the full path to the notebook file.

 ```
 ./runner.sh -p "-and -wholename '<full path to your .ipynb file>'"